-The proposed development consists of a Master Plan intended to inform the redevelopment of the Site.
-The Master Plan will also help to inform, and will respond to, the Secondary Plan that the City is preparing in relation to the re-designation of the property as a Regeneration Area.
+A Master Plan has been prepared to guide the future redevelopment of the Site and surrounding area.
+The Master Plan is intended to inform and respond to the emerging City of Toronto-initiated Secondary Plan being prepared in relation to the proposed re-designation of the property as a Regeneration Area.